 In London, the Buckingham Palace Changing of the Guard features stone-faced, red-coated, bearskin-hatted sentries changing posts with much fanfare.
 Kids are particularly fascinated by the Horse Guards, with their colorful dismounting ceremony.
 At the Tower of London, the Beefeater tour plays off kids in a fun way — mine were captivated by the medieval knight who demonstrated sword fighting tactics, nearly killing his squire.
 The crown jewels are awesome, and youngsters love the giant dragon made out of old weapons and armor in the Arsenal.

-Best Theater: Shakespeare's Globe in London.
-First tour the theater to learn about how and why it was built like the original from 1600.
-Then buy cheap "groundling" tickets to see the actual play right up front, with your elbows on the stage.
+For a little cultural history in the big city, visit Shakespeare's Globe Theatre.
+First tour the theater to learn about how and why it was built like the original from 1600, then take in a show.
+My kids loved the "groundling" tickets — we saw the play right up front, with our elbows on the stage.
 The actors involve the audience…especially the groundlings.

 All around Britain, open-air folk museums are fun and enlightening — a magic carpet ride through a culture's past.
 Durham's 300-acre Beamish Museum, which re-creates life in northeast England during the 1820s, 1900s, and 1940s, is the best museum of its type.
 It takes at least three hours to explore the various sections: 1900s Pit Village and Colliery (a coal-mining settlement with an actual mine), 1900s Town (a street lined with real shops), 1820s Pockerley (a "gentleman farmer's" manor house, church, and garden), and 1940s Farm.
 This isn't a wax museum — if you touch the exhibits, they may smack you.